abraunegg/onedrive/docs/install.md

 ## Overview
 This document explains how to install or upgrade the OneDrive Client for Linux.

+The experimental native Finder Files On-Demand application and its DMG workflow are documented separately in the [macOS guide](macos.md).

 The preferred installation method is to use pre-built distribution packages wherever they are available and current.
 On some distributions, particularly Debian, Ubuntu, Linux Mint, and Raspberry Pi OS, the versions provided in the default distribution repositories are outdated and unsupported.
 These must not be used.

 If your distribution provides a current maintained package, you should install the client from your package manager.
 If your distribution does not provide a supported package, or you need to build the client for a custom or minimal environment, building from source is supported and documented below.